TsuyoshiUshio/volley/Readme.md

 * **Send a scenario:** Send JMX file and data files to the Master.
 * **Run:** Run Stress/Load testing.
 * **Fetch a report:** Fetch a report from the Master.
+* **Server:** Worked as an API Server on the JMeter master side.
+Execute Remote JMeter Server from the client request.

 ## Getting Started